Who Am I?

 From Annet house I moved to Binny Plants doing nursery work while my children were young to eventually becoming head gardener running the gardens and with responsibilities in helping run the nursery and working on show stands.
 I worked there for 12 years until November 2014 when I decided it was time for a change.
 I made decision to take a year out and see where I wanted go and what I wanted to do in life.
 This, it turned out was Quercus Garden Plants!

 In early spring 2015 we were given the chance to buy Quercus Garden Plants and here we are.
 We will continue to grow and sell the range of perennials on the stock list and add in our own favourites and ideas as we develop the nursery.
 These plants are well adapted and hardy for Scotland’s gardens.

-Within the grounds we have a huge opportunity to develop gardens on three terraces that wrap around the restaurant of Whitmuir.
+Within the grounds we have a huge opportunity to develop gardens on three terraces that wrap around the cafe of Whitmuir.
 This gives us a fantastic shop window and a chance to create and develop interesting and innovative gardens that display the plants we sell; old favourites, unusual and tough herbaceous perennials, native plants, plants that encourage wild life and insects and that have many uses in the home and kitchen.